The Bad, The Dad, and The Ugly

 These guys were genuine scholars, experts on anything and everything written in what we now call the Old Testament.
 Their grasp of the Scriptures was literally encyclopedic.
 They not only knew what the Bible said on any topic you could name, but also knew where to find it!

 What they had were scrolls.
 Scrolls were lengths of specially prepared sheepskin rolled onto a spool at each end.
 For centuries before and since the time of Christ, such scrolls have been fixtures in Jewish synagogues.
 Scrolls have no pages or tables of contents or indexes.
-Their text was not subdivided into easy-to-find chapters and verses.
+Their texts were not subdivided into easy-to-find chapters and verses.

 The scribes were essentially human printing presses, hence their name.
 Their primary mission in life was laboriously transcribing the Scriptures from one scroll to another, all written by hand using pen-and-ink.
 Spend your entire life in such a disciplined pursuit and you would be a subject-matter expert, too!